MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-invalidated-qubits-use-checker.md

 }
 ```

 When `H` is applied to `q[0]` it points to an already released qubit.
 This can cause undefined behavior.
 When the `Invalidated Qubits Use Checker` is enabled, the exception `InvalidatedQubitsUseCheckerException` will be thrown if an operation is applied to an already released qubit.

-`[TODO: add reference to Microsoft.Quantum.Simulation.QCTraceSimulatorRuntime.InvalidatedQubitsUseCheckerException ]`
+See the API documentation on [InvalidatedQubitsUseCheckerException](Microsoft.Quantum.Simulation.QCTraceSimulatorRuntime.InvalidatedQubitsUseCheckerException) for more details.

 # Using the Invalidated Qubits Use Checker in your C# program

-The following is an example of C# driver code for using the quantum computer trace
+The following is an example of C# driver code for using the quantum computer `Trace
-simulator with the `Invalidated Qubits Use Checker` enabled:
+Simulator` with the `Invalidated Qubits Use Checker` enabled:

 ```csharp
 using Microsoft.Quantum.Simulation.Core;